Tag: speak

 said, “Go in through the narrow gate.
 The gate that leads to destruction is broad and the road wide, so many people enter through it.
 14 But the gate that leads to is narrow and the road difficult, so few people find it.”
 (Matthew 7:13-14) In today’s plethora of choice, it might be rewritten to say, “there are plenty of roads to choose, many of which are attractive, fun, enjoyable, and scratch our itches.
 However, the road to True Life is hard to find among all the options, and there is very little on the road that makes it attractive for the world to follow.”
 Or you could say that the “narrow road” is a one-lane road, and the broad road is an 8-billion+ lane one.

-The Church and its people, however, still remain too attracted to the “ways of the nations” and the “signs in the sky” (Jeremiah 10:2).
+The and its people, however, still remain too attracted to the “ways of the nations” and the “signs in the sky” (Jeremiah 10:2).
 Regardless of political affiliation or social issues or a myriad of other things, the Church gets distracted very easily.
 Now, this is not to say that the issues that the world face are not our concern.
 Quite the contrary.
-We are to look to Christ first so that we are equipped to bring , hope, , and .
-Instead, we look to and the talking heads that of the issues of the world to guide us.
+We are to look to Christ first so that we are equipped to bring , , love, and .
+Instead, we look to politics and the talking heads that of the issues of the world to guide us.
 This crosses (pun intended) all political and other ideological lines.

 What also comes of this is our inheritance.
 There just might be a reason why God speaks through Jeremiah of the unique inheritance of the descendants of Jacob.
 We are those spiritual descendants (not necessarily of blood), so we should be paying attention, too.
 Our inheritance is not the world’s, and for that, we should be thankful!
 If our inheritance is from God, it seems reasonable to not want any other inheritance.